Ida Caspary

 Welcome !

 I am currently very fascinated by faithfulness in chain-of-thought research.
-As a MATS Scholar I developed, mentored by Neel Nanda and in collaboration with Anton Poleatev, a little investigative kit called CoTFaithChecker - work that is still ongoing.
+As a MATS Trainee I developed, mentored by Neel Nanda and in collaboration with Anton Poleatev, a little investigative kit called CoTFaithChecker - work that is still ongoing.

 I'm a former